-Cons: Use too much, and you’re left with cakey white gunk all over your clothes—which requires extra rinse cycles, and thus more water.
+Cons: Use too much, and you’re left with cakey white gunk all over your clothes, which requires extra rinse cycles, and thus more water.
 Also, in order for some powders to dissolve completely, it’s better to use warm water, and that can waste more energy than washing in cold water—something that is easy to do with liquids.

 Pros:Liquids dissolve better in both cold and warm water, so you don’t have to worry about residues left on your clothes.

-Also, according to a recent analysis by Consumer Reports, those liquid laundry caps can lead to serious overdosing, costing you money and gunking up your machine.
+Also, according to Consumer Reports, those liquid laundry caps can lead to serious overdosing, costing you money and gunking up your machine.
 The measurement lines are rarely marked clearly, they found, and it’s hard to figure out how much is the appropriate amount for a small, medium, or large load of clothes.

 You can dilute them yourself, and with careful dosing, you won’t wind up with powdery residues on your clothes.
 The key is to use less than you think you need, and to buy a brand formulated for use with cold water, such as greener products made by Planet, Ecover, and Seventh Generation.
-Fortunately, the scoops you get with powders are easier to read, so you’re less likely to OD on detergent.
+Fortunately, the scoops you get with powders are easier to read, so you’re less likely to overdose on detergent.

-And throw a half-cup of white vinegar in the rinse cycle.
+You can also throw a half-cup of white vinegar in the rinse cycle.
 Sometimes powdery deposits come from minerals in hard water that combine with detergents and redeposit on your clothes, not from the powders themselves.
 White vinegar helps remove hard-water residues, as does letting the powder fully dissolve before putting your clothes in the wash (for people with top-loading machines).

-If, however, you’re a liquid lover and can’t bear to part ways with that plastic bottle, buy a brand that comes triple concentrated, like the laundry liquids made by Method, or a double-concentrated product, rather than one sold full-strength.
+If, however, you’re a liquid lover and can’t bear to part ways with that plastic bottle, buy a brand that comes-triple concentrated, like the laundry liquids made by Method, or a double-concentrated product, rather than one sold full-strength.
 They use the least water and packaging.